adinramaadin/Excel_Project-1_data-job-market/Project_2-Analysis/README.md

 #### So What

-## 4. What’s the pay of the top 10 skills?
+## 4. How much are the top 10 skills compensated?

 ### Skill: Advanced Charts (Pivot Chart)